ROCm/HIP/docs/reference/programming_model.rst

 device programs, expressed as single-source C/C++ functions or sources compiled online/offline to binaries in bulk.

-Multiple instances of the device program (aka. kernel) may execute in parallel, all uniquely identified by a set of integral values which are referred to as thread IDs.
+Multiple instances of the device program (aka. kernel), so called threads, may execute in parallel, all uniquely identified by a set of integral values.
 The set of integers identifying a thread relate to the hierarchy in which threads execute.

 .. _inherent_thread_model: